pyscf/pyscf.github.io/source/user/solvent.rst

 Solvation model allows the quantum chemistry calculations to include the interactions between solvents and the quantum solute.
 Solvents can be treated implicitly, known as continuum solvents, and explicitly.
-For continuum solvents, we implemented the ddCOSMO (domain-decomposition COSMO solvation model).
+For continuum solvents, we implemented the ddCOSMO (domain-decomposition COSMO solvation model), ddPCM (domain-decomposition polarizable continuum model), PCM (polarizable continuum model), and SMD (Solvation Model Density).
 For the explicit solvent environment, we provided the interface to call the polarizable embedding library CPPE.

 ddCOSMO